dotnet/apisof.net/docs/upgrade-planner/programmatic-access.md

 [here].
 However, you can also use the NuGet packages in order to query the API catalog and the analysis engine programmatically.

-In order to use it, you'll need to reference
+In order to use it, you'll need to:

+Add `dotnet-eng` NuGet feed, `https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-eng/nuget/v3/index.json`.

+Then reference:

 * [Terrajobst.NetUpgradePlanner](https://nuget.org/packages/Terrajobst.NetUpgradePlanner)
 * [Terrajobst.NetUpgradePlanner.Excel](https://nuget.org/packages/Terrajobst.NetUpgradePlanner.Excel)